nmrdata/bigmap-solid-state-nmr/README.md

 ## Creating your own databaset

-We have develop a utility that simplifies the process of creating the toc.json file.
+We have develop a utility that simplifies the process of creating a static set of spectra and the toc.json file.

-This folder shows an example of a dataset Solid State NMR dataset that can be published on GitHub and visualize directly from [NMRium](https://www.nmrium.org/).

-The principle is quite simple, you create folder containing jcamp files (extension `dx` or `jdx`) and optionally a molfile (extension `.mol`).
+The principle is quite simple, you create folders containing jcamp files (extension `dx` or `jdx`) and optionally a molfile (extension `.mol`).

 If you have [node](https://nodejs.org/en/) installed it is super easy to generate the correct json toc allowing to visualize the data from the web.